 - Vitamin K shot and antibiotics: An injection of vitamin K assists with blood clotting to prevent excessive bleeding, especially in the brain, and a nurse will also likely give Baby antibiotic eye drops to prevent eye infection.
 These steps do not need to happen immediately after birth, and they can take place after Baby has been snuggling with you for some time.

-- Baby’s first outfit: After the initial testing, she will get a diaper, beanie, and blanket – she’s ready to be held, breastfeed, and loved!
+- Baby’s first outfit: After the initial testing, they will get a diaper, beanie, and blanket – they're ready to be held, breastfeed, and loved!

 - “Apgar score.”
 MedlinePlus.
 U.S. National Library of Medicine, 5/3/2016.
 Web.

 - “What happens straight after birth.”
 NHSDirect Wales.
 NHSDirect Wales, n.d.
 Web.